TrellixVulnTeam/favor_GI5G/README.md

  - Look at better ways to handle recovering from bad databases.
 For now it would be enough if we could delete the database file and rebuild it without messing up the active DB connections
  (though this may be difficult/not worth it to do threadsafely).
 Eventually we should look into something like trying each table and recovering whatever data we can save, but that's much further down the road.
+ - The reader tests need at least one test that looks for an exact message with all its attributes so we can't miss attribute-loading problems (like our previous no-id issue)
  - Japanese support is going to require we handle the "shiftJIS" ("big5" won't hurt either while we're at it, though it's Chinese) encoding, because VMIME is having none of it.
  Look into detecting this (and any other encodings that tidyhtml handles but vmime doesn't) and using TIDY to convert the text, trying to avoid any extra HTML work.
 It'd also be better if we knew tidy worked on Android so we could count on it for doing this in other situations, but that just takes some testing. __Part of doing this is teaching the email manager to better recognize encodings, and if it hits one it doesn't know, it needs to treat that